azurestandard/azure-angular-providers/README.md

 * A category object (or any object with the category ID stored in the `id` property).
 The category object is added to the cache, which may save a network lookup for previously uncached IDs.
+* A category path string (e.g. `healthy-foods/bulk/chocolate-carob`).
+  In this case, `AzureCategory` will return a [promise][], because resolving the path into a category object may require network lookups for uncached categories.
+Successful promises will resolve with `Category` instances.

 AzureProduct
 ============